 Project Management and Construction Contracts, elective option including Commercial Management, Dispute Resolution, Negotiation and Sustainability in the Built Environment.

-4 Highers at ABBC plus National 5 English and Maths.
-A Foundation Apprenticeship is accepted in place of 1 non-essential Higher.
-For widening access entry contact the institution.
+Standard entry: 4 Highers at ABBC plus National 5 English and Maths.

 School of Computing, Engineering and Built Environment